Soul-sketch/Sales-Analysis-Dashboard/README.md

 ---

+## 📜 License
+Licensed under the MIT License – see the LICENSE file for details.

+---

 ## ⭐ Final Notes

 This dashboard is part of my data analysis portfolio.
 Feel free to clone this repo, try the dashboard, or get in touch for feedback or collaboration!